 Life as Ceremony

 What is life as ceremony?
 One way to approach this is to imagine the universe as a great temple, with successively smaller scaled temples nested within it.
 The nation-state in which one lives is therefore a temple, as well as the local ecosystem, your immediate circle of friends and acquaintances, your place of residence, your body, your mind, and so on.
 Then ask, how does one conduct oneself in a temple, in a sanctuary?
-This is for each to an answer, and the reply is thru one’s actions.
+This is for each of us to answer, and the reply is thru one’s actions.
 Here are a few suggestions.
 Start with purifying one’s intent.
 Are you in service to your individuated self, or of service to life, of the greater good?
 Paradoxically, serving the great good is the best way to serve oneself, though not at the level of ego-mind.
 And life as ceremony is all about repositioning the ego-mind from master to servant, i.e., servant of the Vibe one is working to cultivate.
 Everyday life provides endless opportunities to practice, for every day one is given choices to act from a place of openness and love, or armoring and fear.
 Do you extend or contract?
 Do you look into the eyes of checkout stand person and acknowledge their amazingness, or do you simply hand over your $ to get on with your day?
 When you come into a room, is it about ‘here I am’, or about ‘there you are’?
 As every new situation confronts us with such questions, we can recast, and therefore appreciate, our difficulties and challenges as initiatory tests, guidance on the Path of self-inquiry.

 While we might understand the attitude of constant service to life as the most radiant jewel on the altar of ceremonial life, the altar itself, constructed of time and space, is another area to attend to.
 The tick tick tick of incremental clock time, and the Gregorian calendar, have their, quite limited, usefulness.
 However to live solely by their influences restricts perceptions of the world to the linear and unidimensional.
 One might occasionally ‘lose the clock’, and open to more nature-based sense of time brings in biological rhythms, such as the aging process, seasons, element transformations, fertility cycles, sleep and wakefulness, breathing, heartbeats, and so on.
 All these to degrees coordinate with lunar time, the new and full moons, 13 of which pass in roughly a year.
 To recognize these more organic passages of time, including solstices, equinoxes, and the regular transit of stars across the sky, is an education in expansive perception of the universe.
 It is said that space given meaning becomes a ‘place’.
 Our task as ceremonialists is to see physical space as sacred place, and to attend to it as such.
 There are many ways to do this, including sweeping, clearing, smudging, arranging objects such as rocks, flowers, and tree boughs (the decorative possibilities are endless!), honoring directions, offering prayers, or food, to the spirits of the land, to the ancestors, chanting mantras, and singing of the world we long to live in, singing in such a world.
 Anyone familiar with Gaian Dreamtime songs knows that sacred time and place provide not only subject matter and themes for such songs, but the ideal set and setting for them to appear. .